Customer intelligence for complex B2B revenue teams

 Every deal carries a complete learning history.

-Contacts, historical interactions, past wins and losses, and organizational changes become a living account memory, so every judgment has complete context.
+Contacts, historical interactions, past wins and losses, and organizational changes become a living account memory, so every recommendation has complete context.

 Context accumulation